Set #2: A Map & Photo Tour of Galilee

 Fig. 3 - A view of the Jezreel Valley looking northeast from the Hill of Megiddo.

-This photo shows the Valley of Jezreel as it looks from a point above the ruins of the ancient fortress city of Megiddo.
+This is a photo of the Valley of Jezreel which shows how it looks from a point above the ruins of the ancient fortress city of Megiddo.
 It guarded the northern end of a pass through the Carmel Mountains through which any large military force had to pass to enter or leave Israel.
-This city was located on the Hill of Megiddo or Har-Megiddo, a name often rendered in English as Armageddon.
+This city was located on the Hill of Megiddo or Har-Megiddo, a place that End Time prophecies often refer to as Armageddon.
 The upper right of this photo shows Mount Tabor (see Fig. 4).
 Extending from it to the left are the Nazareth Hills, within which was located the village of Nazareth, where Jesus grew up.

 By Snapshots Of The Past (Mount Tabor Holy Land (i.e. Israel)) [CC BY-SA 2.0], via Wikimedia Commons